Category Archives: Movies about photographers

 PRETTY BABY

+PRETTY BABY (1978)- Directed by Louis Malle with Brooke Shields, Keith Carradine and Susan Sarandon.
 This is a Louis Malle film set in a New Orleans bordello about Violet (a young Brooke Shields) who, at age twelve, is preparing to become a prostitute.
-Bellocq, an existing photographer (1873-1949) (played by Keith Carradine) enters the district area to photograph the prostitutes and falls in love with Violet.
-It’s a beautiful and heartbreaking tale with wonderful cinematography.
-This one is for the true art lovers of the world.
+Bellocq, an existing photographer (1873-1949) (played by

 HARD CANDY

+HARD CANDY (2005)- Directed by David Slade with Patrick Wilson and Ellen Page.
 A mature 14-year old girl meets a charming 32-year old photographer on the Internet.
 Suspecting that he is a pedophile, she goes to his home in an attempt to expose him.
-A fascinating story, intriguing dialoques, exciting scenes and a surprising ending.
+A fascinating story, intriguing dialoques, exciting

 BLOW UP

 BLOW UP (1966)- Directed by Michelangelo Antonioni with David Hemmings, Vanessa Redgrave and Jane Birkin.
 The film won the Palme d’Or at Cannes in 1967.
+In London, the 1960s: Thomas, a fashion photographer, after a photo essay on the homeless, spent a morning in a park and attracted by the

 ONE HOUR PHOTO